Director, Dodd Impact | Assistant Professor, Education &

 Glenn Mitoma is an Assistant Professor of Human Rights and Education, jointly appointed with the Human Rights Institute and the Neag School of Education Department of Curriculum and Instruction.
-Glenn has been director of the Thomas J. Dodd Research Center since 2013, and has focused on increasing the Dodd Center’s impact on the realization of human rights in Connecticut and beyond.
+Glenn is the director of Dodd Impact, and has focused on increasing the Dodd Center’s impact on the realization of human rights in Connecticut and beyond.

 Originally joining the University of Connecticut in 2008 as the first Post-Doctoral Fellow in the Foundations of Humanitarianism Program (now the Research Program in Humanitarianism), Glenn has taught broadly in the Human Rights program and worked as part of the team that established UConn’s innovative undergraduate human rights major.
 Glenn has also served as co-convener of the History of Human Rights and Humanitarianism Reading Group in the Research Program in Humanitarianism for the past several years, and as the co-organizer of both the 2013 Universitas 21 Summer School in Human Rights and the Human Rights Institute’s 10th Anniversary Conference: Contexts of Human Rights.